iColpitts/aFrameDemo/README.md

 - Start where someone left off by cicking Remix this to create a new editable version of this code.

 - When your code is highlighted you can click on the raised hand to automatically ask the community for help.
-It will appear ont he homepage of people who have similar code
+It will appear on the homepage of people who have similar code

 - Invite collaborators for real time collaborations